ModxVoldHunter/modlib/README.md

 ## Modlib

-# this mod is a support mod for mods for those missing curtain liberies.
+# this mod is a support mod for mods for those missing curtain libaries.